preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/settings/document-picker/index.rst.txt

 .. image:: document-picker-filter-example-1.png

-Edir or remove Document Picker categories
+Edit or remove Document Picker categories
 ******************************************
 Use the pen to edit a category and the dust bin to delete it.

 .. image:: dp-categpries-edit-delete.png

-A deleted Document category is removed from the Document Picker immidiately.
+A deleted Document category is removed from the Document Picker immediately.